waiwaixiaochen/Dinner_table/README.md

 - 2 points for every opposite pair (seated across from each other) of people with one a host and the other a guest.
 - h(p1, p2) + h(p2, p1) points for every adjacent or opposite pair of people p1, p2.

+As an event organizer is to write a search that will find a "good" table score for a given set of people and preference function.

 ## Pre-reqs, Setup, and Build